Thinking about a floor bed for your toddler? Believe in the Montessori approach to child rearing?

 1. The first benefit of a floor bed for toddlers is probably the most obvious of reasons.
 One of the first worries you have as a parent is his or her child rolling out of bed after transitioning them out of a crib.

-This is something you don’t have to stress about with a floor bed because even if they do roll of, it’snot much of fall at all!
+This is something you don’t have to stress about with a floor bed because even if they do roll of, it’s not much of a fall at all!

 (love the look of the lights? get similar ones here (though remember to always keep them out of reach of little ones)